 —one that we might ask about our esteem for the ravings of mad women and men in WAM opera, for that matter.

 He reflects (evoking jazz, and reminding me of China—I plead guilty on all counts),

 All forms of human expressive culture may be intrinsically or potentially artistic.
-In practice only a small range of creative endeavors come to be designated as Art with a capital A. […] A given expressive behavior becomes art because the right people rally to redefine it as such in accordance with their needs at a given historical moment and usually in conscious opposition to some other group’s standards.
+In practice only a small range of creative endeavours come to be designated as Art with a capital A. […] A given expressive behaviour becomes art because the right people rally to redefine it as such in accordance with their needs at a given historical moment and usually in conscious opposition to some other group’s standards.
 Forms of creativity that originated with the “wrong” people can always be redeemed (and thereby transformed) by talking or writing about them in ways associated with established genres.

 He is critical of scholars like Demófilo in the 1880s: